jvitorsb98/jvitorsb98/README.md

 ## Oi!
 Eu sou o João Vitor 👋

+- 📫 I hold a Bachelor's degree in Electrical Engineering from the State University of Santa Cruz
-- 🔭 Atualmente, sou residente em Desenvolvimento de Software na empresa CEPEDI
+- 🔭 Currently, I'm a Software Development resident at CEPEDI
-- 📫 Sou bacharel em Engenharia Elétrica pela Universidade Estadual de Santa Cruz
-- 😄 Meus pronomes: ele/dele

 <div align="center">
 <a href="https://github.com/jvitorsb98">